Alec-Sawalski/Activity-Data/README.md

 <img src = https://user-images.githubusercontent.com/61294969/82910194-f15e7480-9f2f-11ea-87ca-15543c3aceff.png>

 After arriving at our final Multiple Regression model, we see that BS.NEFA.0.7 and MS.Lactose are significantly associated predictors of daily activity level in dairy cows.
 Since both Milk.Yield and MS.Milk Yield were significantly associated with the outcome, but relatively similar variables, only MS.Milk.Yield was used in the final model.
+Although not signficant, the variables "n22" and "n23" were forced into the final model to control for repeated variables for a fixed effect from our data.
 Ater running the initial model with all significantly associated predictors from the bivariate analysis, backward step elimination was used until only significantly associated predictors remained in the final model.

 Looking at daily activity, we see that as NEFA levels increase, levels in daily activity decrease by 0.17330 units.
 In addition, as lactose levels increase, levels in daily activity increase by 0.23308 units.